2 days in Santiago, Chile: 12 things to do in the city

 How to get to Santiago

-There are direct connections to Santiago’s Aeropuerto Internacional Arturo Merino Benítez airport from Australia, the U.K., Europe, New Zealand and North America.
+There are direct connections to Santiago’s Aeropuerto Internacional Arturo Merino Benítez airport from Australia, the U.K., Europe, New Zealand and North America, as well as many South American countries.

 How to get around Santiago